 How to Make Pickled Eggs

-Hard boil a dozen eggs, peel them, and place them in a mason jar or taller bowl that does not require too much liquid to soak them.
-Meanwhile, make the brine by adding both kinds of vinegar, water, pickling spices, dill seed, salt, black peppercorns, and onions to a saucepan and bringing it to a boil.
+- Add the vinegar, water, pickling spices, dill seed, salt, black peppercorns, and onions to a saucepan and bring it to a boil.

 Preparation Tips